larsacus/LARSAdController/README.md

 ###Planned Ad Network Adapters (Not Yet Implemented)
 1. House Ads - Display your own image with an action for a banner

-## Framework Requirements
-In order to compile, you will need to include the following Apple frameworks:

-###iAds

-  1. `iAd.framework`
-  2. `AdSupport.framework` (weak-link for iOS 6)

-###Google Ads

-  1. `StoreKit.framework`
-  2. `AudioToolbox.framework`
-  3. `MessageUI.framework`
-  4. `SystemConfiguration.framework`
-  5. `CoreGraphics.framework`
-  6. `AdSupport.framework` (weak-link for iOS 6)

-You will also need the `Google AdMob SDK` available from [Google](https://developers.google.com/mobile-ads-sdk/download#downloadios).

-That's it.
-Technically, this can be added to any `UIView` that is large enough and managed by a view controller.

-##Other Requirements
-1. iOS 5.0+
-2. Xcode 4.3+ - LLVM 4.0 support.
-Objective-C container literals are used.

 ##Creating a New Ad Network Adapter
 In order to create a new ad adapter for an ad vendor not already created, simply create a new `NSObject` subclass that conforms to the `LARSAdAdapter` protocol.
 There are a few required methods and properties that must be present in order for the adapter to function, as well as some optional ones that give some additional control/functionality of an ad banner.
 More detailed documentation can be found in the header file for `LARSAdAdapter.h`.